Python-SIP/sip/doc/pyproject_toml.rst

     installed in the top level package directory.
 By default it is not installed and the value is ignored for standalone projects.

+**minimum-glibc-version**
+    The minimum GLIBC version required by the project specified as a 2-tuple of the major and minor version numbers.
+This is used to determine the correct platform tag to use for Linux wheels.
+The default version of GLIBC is v2.5 which corresponds to the ``manylinux1_x86_64`` platform tag.

 **name**
     The value is used instead of the value of the ``name`` key in the ``[tool.sip.metadata]`` section in the name of an sdist or wheel.
 This is